 PSY 305 Scientific Thinking and Writing

 Originally, the material covered in 203 and 305 was taught collectively as PSY 301.
-This separate approach provides students the opportunity to grasp essential aspects of research and design first and analyze and communicate second.
+This separate-course approach provides students the opportunity to grasp essential aspects of research and design first and analyze and communicate second.
 Dividing the material over two courses is intended for maximum retention and increased academic success as students complete their major.
 PSY 305 is unavailable to students that have completed PSY 301 with a C- or better.